Bucks County Robbery Defense Lawyer

 If you are facing allegations of robbery, it is absolutely critical that reach out to an experienced criminal defense attorney as soon as you can.
 Prosecuting attorneys are trained to overwhelm defendants with aggressive tactics: it simply isn’t a fair fight to face the prosecution on your own.
 Call Young, Marr & Associates today at (215) 701-6519 in Pennsylvania to schedule your free, confidential case evaluation.

-What are the laws Regarding Robbery in Pennsylvania?
+What are the Robbery Laws in Bucks County, Pennsylvania?

 The crime of robbery is defined in Chapter 37, Section 3701 of the Pennsylvania Crimes Code.
 Robbery is a more serious crime than theft because it requires the elements of the crime of theft plus the additional element of violence.
 Robbery can be charged when during the course of a theft an individual: